How to Clear Cache in WordPress: 6 Simple Methods

 The easiest way to clear cache in WordPress websites is by installing plugins.
 The following section will explain how to clear your cache using four popular WordPress caching plugins and show how to clear cache when your domain is pointed to Cloudflare.

-Clearing Cache with LiteSpeed
+Clear Cache with LiteSpeed

 Use the LiteSpeed Cache for WordPress (LCWP) plugin to efficiently manage how your cache is stored and used.
-This caching plugin uses LiteSpeed server cache to improve site loading time and comes with LiteSpeed exclusive features.
+This caching plugin uses LiteSpeed server cache to improve site loading time and comes with LiteSpeed exclusive optimization features.

 The LiteSpeed Cache plugin offers multiple ways to clear WordPress cache.
 From setting automatic cache purge based on specific conditions to including specific website URLs for a scheduled purge.
 Follow the instructions below for that: